ravispatel303/Linked-Job-Tool/README.md

 - If it still doesn't work then refresh the page

-Note: This tool guides job seekers to find a job easily but never guarantees.
-This is not the LinkedIn Official tool.
-This tool is specific to LinkedIn Jobs.
+Note: This tool is specific to LinkedIn Jobs.

 Tutorial Video: https://youtu.be/ZOD0gqqpQvE